 Receiving a professional massage or having controlled stretches applied and monitored by our College Park Chiropractor can also help ease tension in your body.
 Over time, massages are known to significantly help improve and restore performance in the affected muscles and joints in your body.

-During the initial phase of your treatment plan, it is important that you receive a relatively substantial amount of rest to prevent you from exacerbating your injury and causing painful inflammation.
-Your Chiropractor may recommend yoga or other low-impact exercises in order to keep you active, without exposing yourself to more damage.
+During the initial phase of your treatment plan, it is essential that you receive a relatively substantial amount of rest to prevent you from exacerbating your injury and causing painful inflammation.
+Your Chiropractor may recommend yoga or other low-impact exercises to keep you active, without exposing yourself to more damage.